symfony-cmf/symfony-cmf-docs/bundles/create/developing-hallo.rst

 Developing the Hallo Wysiwyg Editor
 ===================================

-    You can develop the hallo editor inside the Create bundle.
-By default, a minimized version of hallo that is bundled with create is used.
-To develop the actual code, you will need to checkout the full hallo repository first.
-    You can do this by running the following command from the command line:
+    You can use the CreateBundle as a development testbed for the hallo.js editor.

+A compiled and minimized version of `hallo.js`_ is bundled with create.js.
+To develop the actual code, you will need to checkout the full `hallo.js repository`_ first.
+You can do this by running the following command in the symfony console:

 .. code-block:: bash

     $ php app/console cmf:create:init-hallo-devel

-There is a special template to load the coffee script files.
-To load this, just use the ``hallo-coffee`` editor with the includeJSFilesAction.
+The CreateBundle provides a special template that loads the coffeescript files.
+To use this template, specify ``hallo-coffee`` as editor in the ``includeJSFilesAction``:

 .. configuration-block::